microsoft/app-innovation-team/1. labs/walkthrough-bot-dotnet/README-Kubernetes.md

 ## Bot on Kubernetes

-#### Installing Azure CLI
+## Installing Azure CLI

-Azure CLI will be the hand tool for almost everything in this laboratory, let's download and configure it following the instructions here: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest.
+Azure CLI will be the hand tool for almost everything in this laboratory, let's download and configure it following the instructions here: <a href="https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest" target="_blank">https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest</a>.

 Note: In some scenarios we can use the Bash terminal hosted in the Azure Portal, however there are some configurations for Kubernetes that requires a local machine configured with Azure CLI, that's why I decided to installed and configured from the beginning.

-#### Installing Docker CE
+## Installing Docker CE

-Go to the Docker portal https://www.docker.com/get-started and install Docker in your local machine.
+Go to the Docker portal <a href="https://www.docker.com/get-started" target="_blank">https://www.docker.com/get-started</a> and install Docker in your local machine.

 Docker will be used to build the images and push them to the ACR via CLI in the local machine, this is the preamble before start working with Kubernetes.

-#### Azure Container Registry configuration
+## Azure Container Registry configuration

 Once we have configured the Azure CLI, its time to open a terminal.